-This subject addresses the importance of using modern Lean manufacturing and construction principles to maximise value from all aspects of project productivity.
-The subject involves a critical review of standard approaches to on site progress and productivity as compared with the potential advantages of using Lean construction principles not only on site, but in the integration of Lean based on-site practices with Lean manufacturing principles for off-site fabrication where appropriate and viable.
+This subject addresses the importance of using modern BIM/Lean/IPD manufacturing and construction principles to minimise waste from all aspects of project productivity.
+The subject involves a critical review of standard approaches to onsite progress and productivity as compared with the potential advantages of using BIM principles and processes integrated with Lean/IPD based practices, in the integration with off-site fabrication where appropriate and viable.
+The underlying focus of the subject ties all concepts back to information management delivering minimum waste to the contractor and client.

-The subject is taught in a highly interactive environment over two intensives, each of three days duration.
-The first intensive is dedicated to aspects of utilising BIM technology in determining work to be ‘manufactured’ on site and work to be ‘manufactured’ in pre-fabrication factories.
-The second intensive introduces students to using BIM/Lean/IPD principles to ensure project processes ensure maximisation of value in all aspects of design and project delivery.
+The subject is taught in a highly interactive environment.
+The lectures cover a range of topics relating to the opportunities and methods employed by contractors to leverage BIM during construction.
+This series of lectures introduces students to applying BIM/Lean/IPD principles to aspects of utilising BIM technology in determining work to be ‘manufactured’ on site and work to be ‘manufactured’ in pre-fabrication factories to ensure project processes minimise waste in all aspects of design and project delivery.

 |Faculty||Faculty of Society & Design|